edis/portfolio-static/README.md

 # portfolio-static
-Personal Website Template ⛴
-This is the template for my personal website.
+This is the front-end template for my personal website.